terranchao/chip8/README.md

     Linux 5.15.90.1-microsoft-standard-WSL2 #1 SMP Fri Jan 27 02:56:13 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
     ```

-3. User I/O is handled by the
+- User I/O is handled by the
 [SDL development library](https://www.libsdl.org/).
 Newer versions of WSL
 automatically come with [WSLg](https://github.com/microsoft/wslg),
-which allows GUI applications in WSL (like SDL) to run directly on Windows, no X
+which allows GUI applications in WSL (like those based on SDL) to run directly
-server required.
+on Windows, no X server required.

 ## Usage